fitsaleem/microtechx/IAM-in-AWS/README.md

 *It's important to be aware of these limits when planning your IAM implementation and ensure that you don't exceed them.
 If you do hit a limit, you can contact AWS support to request an increase or consider implementing alternative strategies to manage your resources.*

+# IAM Features in AWS:

+*IAM has several important features that make it a powerful tool for managing access to AWS resources.
+Here are some of the most important features of IAM:*

+1: Multifactor authentication (MFA): IAM supports MFA, which requires users to provide a second form of authentication (such as a code from a mobile app or hardware token) in addition to their password.
+This provides an extra layer of security and helps prevent unauthorized access to your AWS resources.

+2: Federation: IAM supports federation with external identity providers (such as Active Directory) using standard protocols like SAML and OpenID Connect.
+This allows you to use your existing identity management infrastructure and extend it to your AWS resources.